There can be a lot to think about when you are viewing a property, so here are some tips to keep you on track:

 You need to know exactly what’s included in the tenancy agreement, as you need to know what you’re responsible for.

 Check the pressure in the taps by turning them on.

 Good ventilation in the kitchen and the bathroom is essential, so look for extractor fans.
 But also, check that you can open the windows generally in the property.

 If you get the chance, speak to your neighbours and ask them about their experience.
-Find out what if they’re also students and if they have pets.
+Find out if they’re students or young professionals, for example, or if they have pets.
 They may even some useful advice for you.